From the Blog

 A lot of interesting animal behavior happens at the transitionary phases between day and night.
 At dusk in late spring and early summer, fireflies in Michigan begin to to illuminate meadows, gardens, and tree groves with their bioluminescent mating displays.
 Probably the most well known source of bioluminescence, fireflies are also the most photographed form of […]

-I am a specialist wildlife cameraman and photographer.
-I have experience with infrared, thermal, macro and time-lapse video and photography.
-My varied and well travelled professional experience is supported with a background in BSc Zoology and MA Wildlife Documentary Production.
+I make stories about wild animals, wild places, and the people trying to protect them.
+I am also a camera nerd with a special penchant for tripod heads – I like having the right tools for the job, all of which are available for hire.
+I have experience with long lens, infrared, thermal, macro and time-lapse video and photography.
+My varied and well traveled professional experience is supported with a background in BSc Zoology and MA Wildlife Documentary Production.

 Please contact me if you have any questions: email@example.com